carboncopies/virtual-brain-platform-page/index.md

-## Welcome to the Virtual Brain Platform page

 This is the webpage for the Virtual Brain Platform research project developed by the Carboncopies Foundation.
 The VBP consists of a software framework that is being designed to facilitate the development of new neuromimetic prostheses.

 ### About the Carboncopies Foundation